THE AMP MODS

 2. Center Console Organizer

 The stock Model 3 center console is a cave.
-Everything slides around, small items disappear into the abyss, and there's no good way to organize anything.
+Everything slides around, small items disappear into the abyss, and there's no good way to separate what you need from what you don't.
 A $20 dual-layer insert completely solves this.
-Upper tray for cards and frequently-used items, lower compartment for everything else.
+Upper tray for cards, phone, and sunglasses.
+Lower compartment for everything else.

 3. Wireless Charger Pad

 Swapping the stock center console area for a proper wireless charging pad is the upgrade I should have done on day one.
-Dual charging spots, MagSafe-compatible, and your phone never needs a cable again.
+Dual charging spots, MagSafe-compatible alignment, and your phone never needs a cable again.
 Clean, elegant, and the kind of thing that impresses passengers immediately.

 The Exterior Essentials